 When is Washington’s Day?

 This holiday is always celebrated on the third Monday of February.
-This means that Washington’s Day will be celebrated on February 17, 2020.
-And the year after that, it will be celebrated on February 15, 2020.
+This means that Washington’s Day will be celebrated on February 21.

 Is Washington’s Day the same as President’s Day?

-Yes, the President’s Day is just the same as the Washington’s Day.
-Before, the Washington’s Day was celebrated only to honor the first ever USA president.
-But over time, people started to consider the day as the President’s Day in general to honor all the presidents of the USA.
+Yes, President’s Day is just the same as Washington’s Day.
+Before, Washington’s Day was celebrated only to honor the first-ever USA president.
+But over time, people started to consider the day President’s Day in general to honor all the presidents of the USA.

 Is Washington’s Day a public holiday?

-Washington’s Day is a public holiday is most states in USA.
+Washington’s Day is a public holiday in most states in the USA.
 But still, many businesses are open during this day.
 Many stores even hold sales during the day.
 Delivery services are also available during this time.
 However, the post office may be closed.
 Public transit systems are operating on their regular schedules.
-The day falls on the mid-winter recess hence, schools are closed for the entire week.
+The day falls during the mid-winter recess hence, schools are closed for the entire week.

 Why is Washington’s Day important?